gouravkhator/stran/README.md

 > Firstly, *clone this repository*.

-Install all the npm packages required for smart contract code and frontend, in one go.
+Install all the npm packages required for smart contract code, frontend and server, in one go.

 ```bash
 npm run full-install